mmikowski/powercss/README.md

 ## Example 001: The basics
 This example is illustrated by `pcss._example001_.html` which can be be found in the `examples` directory of the GitHub repository.
-Clone the respository and open the file with your browser to see the results.
+Clone the repository and open the file with your browser to see the results.

 Let's review the work-flow of PowerCSS before we jump into the first example.

-1. Create an HTML document that includes the pcss.js library and the code necessary to use it.
+1. Create an HTML document that includes the PowerCSS library and JavaScript example code which uses it.
 2. Add one or more virtual stylesheet lists (**vsheet**s) using PowerCSS.
    These look very much like traditional stylesheets in JSON syntax.
 3. Define a **cascade** which includes an ordered list of **vsheets**.